Flevy Management Insights Case Study

 Based on the analysis, the recommended next steps should focus on consolidating gains while addressing areas of underperformance.
 The organization should consider investing further in technology to automate more administrative processes and enhance the student learning experience, potentially achieving greater operational efficiencies and cost savings.
 Expanding the digital marketing strategy to more aggressively target emerging markets could also help in continuing to grow the international student body.
 Additionally, developing more comprehensive hybrid learning options could address the demand for flexible learning environments and further improve student retention and satisfaction.
 Finally, ongoing evaluation and adaptation of support services for international students, based on direct feedback and changing needs, will be crucial in maintaining high satisfaction and retention rates.

-Source: Globalization Strategy for Educational Services Provider in Asia, Flevy Management Insights, 2024
+Source: Global Expansion Strategy for Apparel Manufacturer in Sustainable Fashion, Flevy Management Insights, David Tang, 2024

 Flevy is the world's largest knowledge base of best practices.